Self-Assessment Service Privacy Policy

 NHS Number

 Your NHS number is unique identification number for you and your health record.
-It is used for:
+It is used to:

 • Provide identification information on your self-assessment referral